Death penalty (NCAA): Southern Methodist University football, 1987

 The SMU case was the first modern "death penalty" – that is, the first one utilized under the "repeat violator" rule.
 It is the only modern death penalty handed down to a Division I school.

 SMU football had already been placed on three years' probation in 1985 for recruiting violations.
 At the time, it had been on probation seven times (including five times since 1974), more than any other school in Division I-A.

 However, in 1986, SMU faced allegations by two whistleblowing players, Sean Stopperich and David Stanley, that players were still being paid.
 An investigation found that 21 players received approximately $61,000 in cash payments, with the assistance of athletic department staff members, from a slush fund provided by a booster.
 Payments ranged from $50 to $725 per month, and started only a month after SMU went on its original probation (though it later emerged that a slush fund had been maintained in one form or another since the mid-1970s).
 Also, SMU officials lied to NCAA officials about when the payments stopped.

 While the school had assured the NCAA that players were no longer being paid, the school's board of governors, led by chairman Bill Clements, decided that the school had to honor previous commitments made to the players.
-However, under a secret plan adopted by the board, the school would phase out the slush fund once all players that were still being paid had graduated.
+Under a secret plan adopted by the board, the school would phase out the slush fund once all players that were still being paid had graduated.